johansatge/boxel/readme.md

 Boxel is a wooden box that contains a Raspberry Pi and a 32x32 LED matrix.

-A local HTTP server allows any device on the same network to act as a remote controller to choose and configure among several modes: digital clock, weather stats and forecast, digital photo frame, and so on.
+A local HTTP server allows any device on the same network to act as a remote controller to choose among several modes: digital clock, weather stats and forecast, digital photo frame, and so on.

 * 📸 **[Making-of & pictures](media)**
 * 🛠️ **[Material](#material)**